AdobeDocs/pass.en/help/authentication/notes-releases/auth-rn-270.md

 * Patched security vulnerabilities.
 * Enhancements to Degradation API Service.
   * Use DCR as security mechanism for Degradation API.
-  * You can find more details here: [Degradation API Overview](../integration-guide-programmers/features-premium/degraded-access/degradation-api-overview.md)
+  * You can find more details here: [Degradation Feature](../integration-guide-programmers/features-premium/degraded-access/degradation-feature.md)

 #### REST APIs {#rest-apis}